jekyll-one/j1-template-starter/README.md

 use `yarn`.

 **NOTE**: Yarn adds some additional features to the NodeJS package management implemented for the needs at Facebook.
-To use J1 Template, those add-ons are neither needed nor used.
+To use J1 Theme, those add-ons are neither needed nor used.

 Install latest *NPM* and *Yarn* packages for *NodeJS*: